 Developing and executing a pharma key account management strategy

-To encourage those value adding conversations with customers, here are some fundamentals to address in a pharma key account management strategy…
+To support a pharma key account management strategy and encourage value adding conversations with customers, here are some fundamentals to address…

 1. Prioritise accounts